Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

 \section{Methodology}

-In this paper, we address the transformational sparsity problem, modeled in Equation \eqref{eq: gen_int} and quoted here for convenience:
+In this paper, we address the transformational sparsity problem, modeled in Equation \eqref{eq: gen_int} and quoted here for convenience: $\mE(\rY|\rX) = f(\rX\beta^*)$ and $\gamma^* = D\beta^*$.
 The primary goal of this paper is to estimate the support set of $\gamma^*$, defined as $\mathcal{H}^{\gamma}_{1} = \{i : \gamma^*_i \ne 0\}$, while controlling the false discovery rate.
 A key challenge arises from the interplay of a random design $\rX$ and a deterministic transformation $D$, where neither directly maps $\gamma^*$ to the outcome $\rY$.

 To overcome this, we draw inspiration from the variable splitting technique recently proposed by \cite{cao2024controlling}.
-We introduce a new auxiliary design for $\gamma^*$and integrate it into the model to facilitate inference on $\gamma^*$.
+We introduce a new auxiliary design for $\gamma^*$ and integrate it into the model to facilitate inference on $\gamma^*$.
 The specifics of constructing this valid design are detailed below.